vsrinivas/fuchsia/docs/objects/process.md

 ## SYNOPSIS

-A magenta process is an instance of a program in the traditional
+A zircon process is an instance of a program in the traditional
 sense: a set of instructions which will be executed by one or more threads, along with a collection of resources.